Mryoudev/start_project_react/src/template/readme.txt

-here we put the template html all the files needed
+here we put the template html with all the files needed 😀 !!